jyn514/jyn514.github.io/content/distributed-identity.md

 So, one way we could fix Bobby's problem is something like this:
 1. Just build a new VCS data model from scratch.
 Look, if we make it a [jj] backend, it can't be *that* much work, right?
+2. `.mailmap` holds a list of *mumble mumble unique public key per repo*, not a list of names/emails  [^4].
-2. When you create a commit, instead of having a name/email pair in metadata, embed an opaque id that's *mumble mumble [fancy crypto secrets][digital-credentials] generated from your DID + per-repo salt*.
+3. When you create a commit, instead of having a name/email pair in metadata, embed a private key signature of the commit.
-3. Create a new `org.jyns-awesome-vcs.identity` ATProto schema that has a list of claimed opaque ids, current name and email, optional past emails, optional github link using OAuth, etc.
+4. Create a new `org.jyns-awesome-vcs.identity` ATProto schema that has an optional current name and email, optional past emails, optional github link using OAuth, etc.
+   Embed the public key and *mumble mumble per-repo private key signature of the DID*.
-4. When you run `jj log`, it fetches your identity from ATProto. [^3]
+5. When you run `jj log`, it fetches your identity from ATProto. [^3]

 [digital-credentials]: https://www.w3.org/TR/digital-credentials/

 This gets us all the properties we want!
 - You can edit any identity after the fact.
+- You can add custom fields to the identity record that say to use certain names before or after a given date.
-- You can delete your identity by removing the claimed opaque ID from your ATProto record.
+- You can delete your identity by removing the signature of the DID from your ATProto record.
+  Because the signature is per-repo, deleting one signature doesn't affect the others.
-- The [*mumble mumble crypto secrets*][digital-credentials] make sure that only you can claim that DID.
+- The *mumble mumble asymmetric key pair* make sure that only you can claim that DID corresponds to that commit.
 Probably.
 I'm not a cryptographer.

+One possible UI that could be built around this:
+1. Bobby runs `jj git init`, which gives him a private key he puts in 1password.
+   The public key is automatically set up for him.
+2. Bobby, optionally, sets up commit signing.
+   If he doesn't set up signing, `jj commit` just embeds the public key as the identity.
+1. Bobby visits a website that has a pretty GUI setup for letting him edit his identity record.
+It can't exfiltrate his key because it runs fully client-side, which Bobby can test by turning off WiFi on his laptop, generating the new record (with only the signature, not the key), and then turning WiFi back on to copy-paste it into a fresh page of the app.

+Bobby is happy because from his perspective he just commits like normal, maybe with one extra `jj identity publish` if he wants to tie his identity to the repo immediately.
+The maintainer is happy because they NEVER EVER EVER have to think about GDPR for commits again.
+Bobby's ex is unhappy that he moved to Germany, but that's a different story.

+You could imagine an extension of this idea to commit bodies that allows building `hg censor` on the same mechanism, although it's more complicated because you probably want that to be under the control of the repo owner, not the person who originally submitted the change.

+Now, this doesn't solve literally every problem—archive.org is a thing—but it sure does solve "all people have to do to deanonymize you is run `cat .mailmap`".

+## Summary

+- Git preserves *all* data *forever*, in amber.
+  Trying to change it is a goddamn nightmare.
+  This is a problem for credentials, identities, and copyrighted material.
+- `hg censor` makes a good-faith attempt to fix this, but only works for commit contents, not commit metadata
+- This post proposes a way to fix this for identities, not just commit contents, using ATProto's distributed identities and personally-owned data storage.

 [jj]: https://docs.jj-vcs.dev/latest/

-[^1]: if this doesn't sound important to you, imagine that idk, Bobby is going into a witness protection program or something, or getting a divorce from an abusive ex. but also, get the hell off my site.
+[^1]: if this doesn't sound important to you, imagine that idk, Bobby is going into a witness protection program or something, or getting a divorce from an abusive ex. also, get the hell off my site.

 [^2]: they can ban you from Bluesky, but not from ATProto as a whole. see [here][rudy-post] for more information about this.